-When it comes to cold summer noodles, many Japanese will think of Somen (素麺) as a Japanese noodle dish that is perfect for the summer season.
-If you want to know about brands of Somen noodles, this article will help, by the way.
+When it comes to cold summer noodles, many Japanese people will probably think of “Somen (素麺)” as a noodle dish that is perfect for the hot summer season.

 |Udon noodles||Long diameter: 1.7 mm or more|

-|Hiyamugi noodles||Long diameter: 1.3 to less than 1.7 mm|
+|Hiyamugi noodles||Long diameter: 1.3 mm to less than 1.7 mm|

 |Somen noodles||Long diameter: less than 1.3 mm|